posit-dev/rsconnect-python/README.md

 ```

 You can see the packages list that will be included by running `pip freeze` yourself,
-ensuring that you use the same Python that you use to run your Jupyter Notebook:
+ensuring that you use the same Python that you use to run your API or application:

 ```bash
 /path/to/python -m pip freeze